laxatzi/LambrosHatzinikolaou/content/about.md

 {{< figure src="/images/programmer.jpg" title="Me in front of my desktop" >}}

 I came to programming from a non-traditional background.
-I had worked in sales, manufacturing, the restaurant business, and even had a few odd jobs before I decided to make the leap into web development.
+I had worked in sales, in manufacturing, in the restaurant business, and even had a few odd jobs before I decided to make the leap into web development.

 This decision didn’t come out of the blue.

-Not feeling fulfilled at work, takes its toll.
-On an emotional level, at some point, I felt like I hit a wall.
+Not feeling fulfilled at work, takes its toll on an emotional level.
 Programming seemed to be the right candidate to transition from an unfulfilling job to something meaningful.
 It fits my personality, and strengths.
 More particularly, I love the concept of lifelong learning, to solve puzzles, and being a team player.